DOJ to launch sweeping ‘pattern and practice’ probe into the Minneapolis Police Department

 The probe will assess whether the Minneapolis Police Department uses excessive force, including during last year’s racial justice protests, engages in discriminatory conduct and will review its treatment of those with behavioral health issues, Mr. Garland said.

-Justice Department investigators have already spoken with police officers and potential victims throughout the community.
-Investigators will work to determine if the department is engaging in practices that allow systemic wrongdoing.
-Mr. Garland said he hopes for “broad” participation from the public.
+Investigators from the Justice Department’s Civil Rights Division have already spoken with police officers and potential victims in Minneapolis, the attorney general said, adding he hopes for “broad” public participation.

-Based on the department’s conclusions, Mr. Garland said the Minneapolis police could enter into a consent decree with the federal government.
+The investigators are working to determine if the department is engaging in practices that have allowed systemic wrongdoing to run unchecked.

 Ultimately, the Justice Department’s conclusions will be released in a report.